exosite-garage/mqtt_example/README.md

 The last line of output, above, contains the Murano token for further connections.

-## Publish Example
+## Pubsub Example

-The example code in `publish.c` illustrates how to publish arbitrary data to your Murano Product's `data_in` resource.
+The example code in `pubsub.c` illustrates how to publish arbitrary data to your Murano Product's `data_in` resource while simultaneously monitoring all other Murano resources for new data.

 First, specify the Murano token from the [activate step](#activate-example) and the same `ADDRESS`.